 In Android, the floating action button represents the primary action of your app and therefore only one is recommended per screen to represent the most common action, increase its prominence, and reduce decision fatigue by giving users the best, most distinct, and fewest options.
 It is placed 16dp minimum from the edge on mobile.

 Use appropriate UI patterns that make the most sense for your content.
 For example, the F-Pattern will make the user scan across the page from left to right and then drop down to the next line and so on.
 This pattern works great for large amounts of web content, but may well overwhelm a mobile visitor.
 The grid is flexible pattern for mobile navigation and a great way to incorporate your newly designed buttons in your UI design.
 Find more ideas on mobile UI patterns here.

 Tip: make destructive or negative action buttons harder to locate!

-6— Be consistent with defining design trends as well as your own UI design
+6— Be consistent with defining design trends as well as your own UI button design

 We can get caught up in designing really unique ideas when trying to save the user a few clicks.
 But saving a click at the expense of consistent behavior is definitely not the best strategy.
-Maintaining consistency across all of your UI buttons will help users associate them with actions and click-through.
+Maintaining consistency across all of your UI buttons, through the UI design principles, will help users associate them with actions and click-through.
 That’s what really counts.

 Unfortunately, there’s no one-size-fits-all solution to consistent mobile UI design.
 There are so many variables: it’s not just about maintaining coherence with your own design, but also with similar apps and with each OS’ UI guidelines.
 So do yourself a favor and read up on our interactive and intuitive mobile UI design tips to keep your button animation consistent and powerful.

-7— Make sure that your button does what it says it does with a label
+7— Make sure that your UI button does what it says it does with a label